If you’ve ever considered a sports marketing career, you’re looking at a job that pays in the six-figure realm.

 It Makes Brands Visible

-Throughout the history of advertising, there are companies like Nike and Wheaties who’ve spent years of their brand life being associated with sports stars or events.
+Throughout the history of advertising, there are companies like Nike and Wheaties who have spent years of their brand life being associated with sports stars or events.

 So many companies have done everything in their power to link their products with Olympic athletes and competition that their brands are permanently boosted.